 The date of expiration/recertification; and

-The signature of the Group Training Officer
+The signature of the Conference Training Officer

 V. Conference Dispatch Officer (CDO)

-The Conference Dispatch Officer coordinating the ASRC’s response to ongoing incidents, including the tracking the availability and status of resources from member teams, maintain contact with incident base, and supporting on scene staff as needed.
+The Conference Dispatch Officer may assist with coordination of an ASRC multi-Group response to ongoing incidents, including tracking the availability and status of resources from member Groups, maintaining contact with incident base, and supporting on scene staff as needed.

 A. Qualifications